escalante-bio/mosaic/README.md

 > **WARNING**: ColabDesign, BindCraft, etc are well-tested and well-tuned methods for very specific problems. `boltz-binder-design` may require substantial hand-holding to work (tuning learning rates, etc), often produces proteins that fail simple in-silico tests, must be combined with standard filtering methods, hasn't been tested in any wetlab, etc. This is not for the faint of heart: the intent is to provide a framework in which to implement custom objective functions and optimization algorithms for your application.

-Another nice feature of this approach is it's very easy to swap in different optimizers.
+It's very easy to swap in different optimizers.
 For instance, let's say we really wanted to try projected gradient descent on the hypercube $[0,1]^N$.
 We can implement that in a few lines of code:

 ```python
 def RSO_box(